 You don’t need to stock up on snacks and drinks before the trip as you will have breaks at gas stations (once en route before the border and once after).

 Although, note that if you don’t have quetzals on you, you won’t be able to buy anything at the gas stations after the border.

 Bring small change as well, like $5 peso coins, to use the restroom on the Mexican side as the OXXO there doesn’t have a public free bathroom.

 San Cristobal is fairly chilly, especially in the morning.
 However, once you head south to the border, the air will become much warmer and humid.
 Try to wear layers that are easily removable but ditch the heavy jackets and bulky clothes so you don’t have to carry them over your arms.
 Check out my packing guide to Mexico and download my free checklist!

 Backpacks VS. Suitcases

-Though most travelers crossing the Mexico Guatemalan border are backpackers in the traditional sense, there are those who take suitcases.
-Note that the staff will not offer to help you with your bags, so travel as light as possible because you will have to lug everything up the hill on foot across the border, including up the hill!
+Though most travelers crossing the Mexico-Guatemalan border are backpackers in the traditional sense, there are those who take suitcases.
+Note that the staff will not offer to help you with your bags, so travel as lightly as possible because you will have to lug everything up the hill on foot across the border, including up the hill!

 Book a Hotel in Panajachel